allanwhite/contentful-mc-uploader/content/in-echo/blog/_done/141-marketing-value-based-care-will-generate-desired-patient-engagement-results/blogarticle.md

 The problem with this definition of patient engagement is that it is broad.
 It has to be.
 It’s not hedging to say that patient engagement will take on many forms.
 It is not hedging to say that many different organizations will try to engage patients, members, customers, and consumers in different ways.
 The part that makes this type of marketing separate and distinct from traditional healthcare marketing is that patient engagement marketing is geared towards value-based care, not volume-based care.
 The goal of patient engagement marketing should align with the goals for changing our health system – reducing costs, improving access, and making patients happier.

 What do you think about the concept of patient engagement marketing?
 [Email us](hello@catalyze.io) or [Tweet us](https://twitter.com/catalyzeio) your thoughts!

+_*This entry was taken and adapted from an original article published on [HIStalk](http://histalkmobile.com/) on October 9, 2013 by [Travis Good, MD](https://catalyze.io/travis), Catalyze Co-Founder & CEO.
+You can read the original [here](http://histalkmobile.com/patient-engagement-marketing-value-based-care/)*._